apache/cassandra-java-driver/manual/core/configuration/README.md

 The default implementation is based on the Typesafe Config framework.
 It can be completely overridden if needed.

-For a complete list of built-in options, see [reference.conf] in the driver sources.
+For a complete list of built-in options, see the [reference configuration][reference.conf].

 ### Concepts